Welcome to WeSST

 We are hosting WeSST – the Web Seminar Series on Tribology

-The first cycle of online seminars with start in May 2020 under the theme:
+The first cycle of online seminars was held in June 2020 under the theme:

 Tribology Advances Over the Next Decade

 Links to the seminars of the first series can few found below.

 Stay tuned for announcements of the forecoming 2021 series!

 WeSST wants to introduce online seminars as a tool for knowledge dissemination in the tribological community.

 In our warming world the justification of long-distance air travel is becoming increasingly difficult, but the need for sharing of knowledge in scientific research remains vital.

 We believe that online seminars can be a convenient additional mainstream mode of scientific information dissemination.
 The first cycle took place in Spring 2020, with six seminars and a Twitter poster conference with the theme Tribology Advances Over The Next Decade.